-• Failures in any aspect of the Great Britain national critical infrastructure.

-generation output.

-Appropriate asset management and necessary upgrading works of both generation and network assets.

-• Longer term changes in climate patterns

-cause sustained higher temperatures

-that may result in lower rainfall and

-reduced wind impacting renewable

-· Government policy regarding the

-operation of the energy network

-which relates to security of supply.

-- Malicious attack on the Great Britain energy infrastructure. - · Energy network balancing mechanisms. - Continued availability of competent personnel. · Continued availability of key systems.
+- Longer term changes in climate patterns cause sustained higher temperatures that may result in lower rainfall and reduced wind impacting renewable generation output. - Government policy regarding the operation of the energy network which relates to security of supply. - Failures in any aspect of the Great Britain national critical infrastructure. - Appropriate asset management and necessary upgrading works of both generation and network assets. - Malicious attack on the Great Britain energy infrastructure. - Energy network balancing mechanisms. • Continued availability of competent personnel - Continued availability of key systems.

-Kev mitigations

-- Policy link: Business Unit Asset Management Policies - SSE assesses the climate impact on its operations over the short, medium and long term from the perspective of market, policy or regulatory transition risks and opportunities and the physical risks of a changed climate. - SSE's dedicated Engineering Centres of Excellence review and develop plans to ensure the ongoing integrity of its generation assets is maintained. - · Targeted investment plans to ensure the ongoing health and integrity of network assets. - Crisis management and business continuity plans are in place across the Group.
+- Policy link: Business Unit Asset Management Policies. - SSE assesses the climate impact on its operations over the short, medium and long term from the perspective of market, policy or regulatory transition risks and opportunities and the physical risks of a changed climate.

+- SSE's dedicated Engineering Centres of Excellence review and develop plans to ensure the ongoing integrity of its generation assets is maintained. - Targeted investment plans to ensure the ongoing health and integrity of network assets. - Crisis management and business continuity plans are in place across the Group.
 These are tested regularly and are designed for the management of, and recovery from, significant energy infrastructure failure events.
-Where there are material changes in infrastructure (or the management of it) additional plans are developed. - SSE continues to be an active participant in national security forums such as the Centre for the Protection of National Infrastructure (CPNI). - Flexible and reliable power will continue to be required to back up wind and solar generation, ensuring security of supply across the UK.
+Where there are material changes in infrastructure (or the management of it) additional plans are developed. - SSE continues to be an active participant in national security forums such as the Centre for the Protection of National Infrastructure (CPNI) - Flexible and reliable power will continue to be required to back up wind and solar generation, ensuring security of supply across the UK.
 In line with its commitment to a net-zero future, SSE is actively progressing plans to deliver new lowcarbon capacity to play this critical role, with CCS and pumped storage hydro projects in development.